Berry - Kangaroo Valley

 Berry - Kangaroo Valley has moderate levels of nearby infrastructure activity, ranking in the 44thth percentile nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch identified 38 projects likely affecting the area.
-Notable ones include Berry Lane Estate, Planning and Heritage Investigations for Berry, Berry to Bomaderry Princes Highway Upgrade, and Foxground and Berry Bypass.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch has identified 38 projects likely impacting the area.
+Key projects include Berry Lane, Planning and Heritage Investigations for Berry, Berry to Bomaderry Princes Highway Upgrade, and Foxground and Berry Bypass.
 The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.